trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 {:.image}
 ![Alt text](assets/img/ReadingGopher.svg "My Title")

-After reading __ book on Golang, I had a strong itch to make something using Go.
+After reading the book, _The Go Programming Language_, I had a strong itch to make something using Go.
 I ended up deciding on creating a web crawler, with the attempt to build something that fully took advantage of Golang's concurrency model.
 Read on to learn about my process in creating this crawler and some problems I faced during my first Go